MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 When you define a variable, you can use [different syntaxes (macro, template expression, or runtime)](#understand-variable-syntax) and what syntax you use will determine where in the pipeline your variable will render.

 In a YAML, you can set variables at the root, stage, and job level.
 You can also specify variables outside of a YAML in the UI.
-When you set a variable in the UI, that variable can be encrypted and set as secret. <a href="#secret-variables">Secret variables</a> are not automatically decrypted in YAMLs and need to be passed to scripts in your YAML with `env:`.
+When you set a variable in the UI, that variable can be encrypted and set as secret. <a href="#secret-variables">Secret variables</a> are not automatically decrypted in YAMLs and need to be passed to your YAML with `env:` or a variable at the root level of your YAML.

-You can use `env:` when you define a [container resource](../yaml-schema.md#resources) or [task](../yaml-schema.md#task) and when you use the [script, bash, pwsh or powershell keywords](../yaml-schema.md#script).
-A variable passed with `env:` becomes an environment variable for your pipeline.

 You can [use a variable group](../library/variable-groups.md) to make variables available across multiple pipelines.